If elements are cut off, you may need to use ctrl and - to view the page properly.

 It’s a bright, brilliant day strewn with cotton clouds, as you arrive in the fields and downs of a little town named Clovenglade.
 Wild horses gallop across the fields under the multicolored festival banners weaving the wind, and you can smell the cinnamon excitement in the air of this place- a place where magic hasn’t died.

 It seems you’ve stumbled into a Virtual World of sorts, or at least the pale shadow of one.
 This is my reconstruction of the sorts of Virtual Worlds and websites I used to frequent as a horse-obsessed young girl.
 For years I made these sites my home; almost all of them are long gone and wholly unarchived.
 As you explore this magical land, I intend to celebrate and analyze various aspects of this era of the internet, and the impact it had on me as a child.
 It lies between the old, vibrant 'net of yesteryear and the hypercapitalist web of today.
+For better or worse, this was my nostalgia, the zeitgeist of the internet I knew as a child.

 I remember wanting to revisit the site some years back, but this was unluckily right after the Flash crash.
 Nowadays, the Bella Sara website is a shadow of its former self.
 The shutting down of Flash simply killed it.
-You can still browse through some of the cards and read the lore guide, listen to the soundtrack (which you can also hear throughout Clovenglade), etc, but nothing else really remains of the land I knew (though there are some fan archival projects being worked on as we speak).
+You can still browse through some of the cards and read the lore guide, listen to the soundtrack (which you can also hear throughout Clovenglade), etc, but nothing else really remains of the land I knew (unless you seek out fan archival projects, of course...).
 Every so often I think again about how much of my childhood is unarchived, and forgotten.
 Bella Sara, Horseland, and more- the lands of horse girl dreams.
-While I did play Horseland and some other games, Bella Sara has the most influence on this project because it’s the one I remember the best and most fondly.
+Ephemeral.
+Forgotten.
+Nearly lost.
+And what do the children of today, the new generation of netizens, have?
+Nothing.

 Think of this as an "interactive essay" split across several pages, in the "shape" of one of these defunct games.
 This is a celebration, after all.